CrashServer/Foxsample/README.md

 2 - Navigate through the directory, choose one, and select a sample to listen to it.

 3 - When you select a sample it show you some informations.
-For now you can only listen to wav files (and something is wrong with 24bits files)
+For now you can only listen to wav files

 4 - A few usefull functions :
   * Move to bank no : rename all files and put the selected file at the active `select bank` position (no 6 in the screenshot).